Open-CAS/open-cas-linux/README.md

 command will print their names in output.
 After installing missing dependencies you need to run `./configure` once again - this time it should succeed.

+NOTE: If after installing CAS, your system boots into emergency mode due to the **"Failed to start opencas initialization service."** error, you need to force SELinux relabelling in permissive mode on your filesystem.\
+Refer to the [Open CAS documentation](https://open-cas.github.io/guide_running.html#rebooting-power-cycling-and-open-cas-linux-autostart) for details.

 ## Getting Started

 To quickly deploy Open CAS Linux in your system please follow the instructions